JoshTrim/c/README.md

 # c
 Rewriting classic CLI utils to improve my C programming.
+Inspired by [OSTEP](https://pages.cs.wisc.edu/~remzi/OSTEP/).

 # rules
 - no AI, we are doing this the old fashioned way